-Additionally, I am here to guide you through every step of the way.
-I love to make them when I am making a stew, be it beef, chicken, lamb, etc. Just mix, drop, and cook/steam.
+Additionally, I am here to guide you through every step of the way of making Bisquick recipe for dumplings.
+I love to make them when I am making a stew, be it beef stew, chicken, lamb, etc. Just mix, drop, and cook/steam.
 Your family will love them.
 As they cook on top of your stew they absorb some of the lovely flavors of what you are cooking, making them even more delicious.
 They are tender, light, and pretty fool-proof!
 A stew without dumplings, is . . . just a stew!

 When I was a child the best thing about having stew for supper was when my mother added light and fluffy dumplings.
 Making dumplings from scratch can sometimes be a bit difficult for people to navigate and somewhat finicky.
 These Bisquick Dumplings always turn out.
 It is almost impossible to fail!
 So, do not hesitate to give it a try whenever you don’t feel like cooking something elaborate.

 Firstly, remember that there are only two simple ingredients that are needed.
 So only mix the Bisquick and milk for making the recipe.

 Bisquick is an incredibly versatile pre-mixed baking/batter mix.
 It is sold under the Betty Crocker Brand and contains flour, shortening, salt, and baking powder.
 You can use it to make biscuits, pancakes, doughnuts, pretzels, impossible pies, cakes, waffles, pastries, and all sorts.
 Hence, it is a must-have in my larder.
 It always comes in very handy.

 HINTS AND TIPS TO MAKE BISQUICK DUMPLINGS

 Follow these sure-fire hints and tips to make the best dumplings:

 - First of all, read through the recipe before beginning to make sure you have everything you need.

 - Assemble all of your ingredients before you start so that you don’t leave anything out that is integral to making the dumplings.

 - Do not overmix the baking mix and milk.
 It does not have to be completely smooth.
 As a result of over-mixing, the dumpling may turn out dense and way too chewy.